daye99dia/ccg-guinee-privacy/privacy-policy.md

 ### Location Information
-Some of the Services may use location information transmitted by users' mobile phones.
+we do not use location information
- We only use this information as necessary for the designated service.

 ### Device Information
-We collect information from your device in certain instances.
-The information will be used for the provision of a better service.
- Further, this information will not include information that identifies the individual user.
+We do not collect information about your device.

 ### Service providers
  The personal information I collect is used to provide and improve the service.
 I will not use or share your information with anyone,